ballesterus/UPhO/README.md

 <img src="/misc/UPhO_logo.png" width="250" align="left"> UPhO finds orthologs with and without inparalogs from input gene family trees.
 Refer to the Documentation.pdf for more detailed explanations on its usage, installation and dependencies.
 Type UPhO.py -h for help.

 The only input requierement for UPhO is a tree (or trees) in Newick format in which the leaves are named with a species idenfifier, a field separator, and sequence identifier.
-By default, the field separator is the charater "|"  but custom delimiters can be defined.
+By default, the field separator is the character "|"  but custom delimiters can be defined.
 Examples of trees to test UPhO are provided in the TestData folder.

 Additional scripts are provided for a variety of task including:

 <li>**minreID.py**  Renames sequence identifiers adding species (OTU) name and field delimiters character.
 <li>**blast_helper.sh** Assists in  all vs. all blastp search.
 <li>**BlastResultCluster.py** Clusters genes in gene families based on e values threshold and a minimum number of OTUs.
-<li>**paMATRAX+.sh** Wrapper of gnu-parallel mafft, trimAl and RAxML (or FastTree) for parallel estimation of phylogenetic trees..
+<li>**paMATRAX+.sh** Wrapper of gnu-parallel mafft, trimAl and RAxML (or FastTree) for parallel estimation of phylogenetic trees.
 <li>**UPhO.py** The orthology evaluation tool.
 <li>**UPhO_wt.py** UPhO with an additional parameter to tolerate some (n) paralogous.
 Maybe useful in cases where few spurious or misplaced sequences discard  a whole orthogroup.
 Also, this feature could be useful for rooting this orthobranch.
 <li>**Get_Fasta_from_Ref.py** Creates fasta files from lists of sequence identifiers.